ak5012/COE-Project-3-/README.md

 A production-ready machine learning pipeline that chains image captioning and sentiment analysis models, deployed as a containerized REST API.

+##  Project Video
+The video for this project can be found here:

 ##  Overview

 This project implements a **multi-model inference pipeline** where: